takari/takari-pom/README.md

 snippets.
 User has to generate publishing tokens on Portal and replace them in the XML snippet above.

+To check your publishing status/setup, use `mvn njord:status -Dnjord.enabled`.

 ## Usage

 Just add a parent segment with the latest version to your project